 Roof Heating Options

-- Install the RoofHeat STEP heating element at the roof's edge
+- Install the low-voltage RoofHeat STEP heating element along the roof's edge

 - Run a zigzag pattern of self-regulating heat cable along the eaves.

 - Use cable or RoofHeat STEP to warm the roof valleys and/or trouble spots.

 - Install self-regulating heat cable in gutters and downspouts.

 - For flat roofs in cold climate areas, heating elements can be installed under the entire roof surface to protect the structure from dangerous weight loads.
 This is a costly option and only recommended in extreme cases.